Here’s how to use xlsexport() function.

 Note:

-The function writes table sequence/cursor A to Excel file f.
-Export all fields if no x is specified.
-The program creates file f (cannot create path directory automatically) automatically when the target file f does not exists and replaces the target file f when it already exists.
+The function writes sequence/cursor A to Excel file f.
+The program creates file f (cannot create path directory automatically) automatically when the target file f does not exist, and overwrites the target file f when it already exists.

 If the content of A being written to Excel reaches the maximum number of rows an Excel worksheet is allowed, the write will automatically stop.
 The maximum number of rows in a worksheet an xlsx file allows is 1048576, and that an xls file allows is 65536.